-Committee chairs and vice chairs are encouraged to recruit IPO members to their committees, particularly any who contribute to committee projects but are not members of the committee.
-Benefits available to those responsible for recruiting companies or firms to become IPO members can be found here (https://ipo.org/index.php/membership-recruiting-challenge/).
+Committee chairs and vice chairs are encouraged to recruit IPO members to their committees, particularly any IPO members who contribute to committee projects but are not members of the committee.
+Benefits available to those responsible for recruiting companies or firms to become IPO members can be found here.
 Chairs and vice chairs are also asked to help identify potential future leaders.